pyeve/eve/docs/config.rst

 following API call will return `username` this time.
 Thus, you can exploit this behaviour to serve media fields or other expensive fields.

-In most cases, none or inclusive projection setting is more preferred.
+In most cases, none or inclusive projection setting is preferred.
 With inclusive projection, secret fields are taken care from server side, and default fields returned can be defined by short-cut functions from client-side.